charliecornwallis/Group/README.md

 # Cornwallis Group Website
-This is for the hosting of a static website for the Cornwallis research group
+This is for the hosting a static website for the Cornwallis research group